HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 #### Understanding Impedance

 Resistance affects all current the same, regardless of direction or change in magnitude.
-Impedance is what you might think of as resistance due to change in voltage and current.
+Impedance is what you might think of as resistance due to alternating current flow (that is to say, it varies with the frequency of the alternating current).

 ##### Capacitors (Water Balloon Metaphor)
 A capacitor is like a water balloon.
 When you start filling it, water flows in easily (low resistance).
 As the balloon stretches and fills, it resists more, making it harder to add more water (higher resistance).
 If you reverse the flow, the water flows out easily again.
 The faster you fill and empty the balloon, the less it resists because it doesn’t have time to stretch fully.
 So, a capacitor offers less resistance to fast-changing currents.